zeek/zeek-agent-v2/README.md

 On macOS, the tables hooks into the unified logging system (`OSLog`).

+On Windows, the tables hook into the event logging system.

 This is an evented table that captures log messages as they appear.
 New messages will be returned with the next query.